aaron-iles/compprog_students/module_1_basics/quizzes/bash_basics_quiz.md

 Use the internet, friends, and any other resources to complete this quiz.

 ## Instructions
+- Make a copy of this file and place it in your git repo.
 - Mark multiple-choice answers by changing [ ] to [x].
 - Write free-response answers in the space provided.